-One night while exploring the japanese ricefields in search for water bugs, Dr Shin-ya Ohba managed to record a bizarre behaviour never seen before.
+One night while exploring the japanese ricefields in search for water bugs, Dr Shin-ya Ohba managed to record a bizarre behaviour never seen before involving a giant insect.

 In a ditch next to a rice field, Dr Ohba observed a giant water bug (Kirkaldyia deyrolli) eating a juvenile turtle!
 Using its front legs the giant insect gripped the turtle and inserted its proboscis-like rostrum into the prey in order to feed.
 Although the large bugs of the Lethocerinae family have been known to prey upon small vertebrates including fish and frogs, this unusual predator-prey reversal had never been seen before.